mckfarm/metagenomics/README.md

 7) Check draft genome bin quality using [**CheckM**](https://ecogenomics.github.io/CheckM/)
 - Available as a Quest module, load in using `module load checkm/1.0.7`

-8) Annotate the genome for potential functional roles using [**prokka**](https://github.com/tseemann/prokka) or [**kegg**](https://www.genome.jp/kegg/)
+8) Annotate the genome for potential functional roles using [**prokka**](https://github.com/tseemann/prokka)
-- So far I've used prokka, which is installed in the group Quest node.
+- Prokka is installed in the group Quest node.
 I had some issues previously with the current perl version and tbl2asn package within prokka.
 I think the issue is resolved now, but you may need to install a fresh version of prokka if you run into issues.
 - Load in these dependencies from Quest
 &nbsp;&nbsp;`module load python/anaconda3.6`
 &nbsp;&nbsp;`module load perl`